Yellow Line (Namma Metro)

-Further trainsets are to be introduced by March 2026, when full operations are expected with 15 trainsets and a headway of 5-6 minutes.

 History

-In the late 2000s and early 2010s, traffic began to grow in the Outer Ring Road in Bangalore and there was a lack of connection from the northern suburbs of Bangalore to the southeastern industrial zones.
+In the late 2000s and early 2010s, traffic began to grow in the Outer Ring Road in Bangalore and there was a lack of connection from the northern suburbs of Bangalore to the southeastern indus7r7 l zones.
 In 2009, BMRCL planned to build a line in the southern end of the city to connect it to the industrial areas of Bommasandra and Electronic City.
 In 2012, BMRCL submitted the Phase 2 of Namma Metro which included a 72.095 km metro expansion of the existing metro lines and the construction of two new lines from Bannerghatta Road to Nagawara and from RV Road to Bommasandra.
 The lines were later named the Yellow Line and Pink Line, and BMRCL explored the option of developing them as a public-private partnership project, but these plans were later abandoned.
 The project received approval from the Central Government in January 2014.

 Funding

 For Phase 2 of the Namma Metro, the Central and State Governments will fund around ₹15,000 crore.
 The State and Central Governments will bear 30% and 20% of the project cost respectively.
 The remaining will be obtained through senior term loans.
 BMRCL is permitted to raise up to ₹9,000 crore through loans.

 Indian firms Biocon and Infosys announced that they would fund construction of the Biocon Hebbagodi and Infosys Foundation Konappana Agrahara metro stations respectively on the Yellow Line.
 Each firm contributed ₹100 crore towards the project.
 Biocon CMD Kiran Mazumdar Shaw stated that the company wanted to fund the project because it would help de-congest the city.
 Both Biocon and Infosys have offices and facilities located near the stations.